przbrys/Cpp-projects-from-college/README.md

-# OldCpp
-Tree, BinarySearchTreeOnTemplates, WatchingListOrganiser

-WatchingListOrganiser is my first object-oriented program.

-BinarySearchTreeOnTemplates as name suggests, it is my implementation of bst based on templates.

-Folder Tree contains project which creates genealogical tree.
+# C++ projects from anothers repository

+WatchingListOrganiser- console application that allows the user reading and writting information from/to .txt files, considering the input type, genre, and the state in which the 'entities' are found.

+BinarySearchTreeOnTemplates- an implementation of Binary Search Tree (BST) using templates (generics) along with fundamental algorithms.

+Tree- application that allows the user reading and writting information from/to .txt files, considering the input type, genre, and the state in which the 'entities' are found.
 View is just illustrative.